collective/collective.cover/README.rst

 Known issues
 ^^^^^^^^^^^^

-* Not compatible with Plone 5;
-  see the `list of related issues <https://github.com/collective/collective.cover/issues/642>`_ if you want to help.
 * `Package is not compatible with standard Plone tiles <https://github.com/collective/collective.cover/issues/81>`_.
   This will be addressed in a future release, if we get an sponsor.